mesosphere/dcos-docs-site/pages/services/edge-lb/getting-started/installing/index.md

     dcos security org users grant edge-lb-principal dcos:adminrouter:service:dcos-edgelb/pools/<pool-name> full
     ```

     For more information about the permissions required to perform specific tasks, see the Edge-LB [Permissions](/services/edge-lb/reference/permissions) reference section.

+After you have created a service account principal, stored the certificate as a secret, and assigned appropriate permissions, you are ready to [create a configuration file](#create-json) and complete the installation.

 <a name="create-json"></a>